For PwP Website 27-RBFF-Vazquez Family-0692

 As of 2021, there are approximately 8,989 public boat launches in the United States that are established and maintained by state fish and wildlife agencies through a unique federal grant partnership call the Sport Fish Restoration Program.
 Funds for this program are generated primarily from excise taxes levied on fishing equipment, import duties on tackle and boats, and a portion of federal fuel tax attributed to motorboats.
 Funding through this program can be used for a variety of purposes related to boating including, but not limited to, buying public boating access on private land, buying land to establish boat launches, refurbishing launches, adding restroom facilities, adding pump-out stations at launches, and generally installing infrastructure for vessels of all sizes.

 Image of Pump Out station on a public dock in Ocean City, MD with Wildlife Sport Fish Restoration Program highlighted.
 Pump out stations are facilities that allow boaters to dispose of waste to ensure clean waters.
-Photo Credit: S. Pedder
+Photo Credit: Samantha Pedder

 Simply put, this program helps old and new boat owners find the access they need to use their purchases, while at the same time funding future access and infrastructure projects.